hitoshi-watase/sercrod/docs/reference/directives/save.md

 - Treat `*save` elements as simple buttons:

-  - Because the renderer does not recursively process children of `*save` hosts after cloning, avoid placing other Nablla directives inside the same element.
+  - Because the renderer does not recursively process children of `*save` hosts after cloning, avoid placing other Sercrod directives inside the same element.
   - Use plain text or static markup inside the button where possible.

 - Use property lists for focused exports: